ouarez/acosys/services/federal-government-clients.md

 3.11 Communications Consultant

-_In the TSPS procurement vehicle, we hold both a Supply Arrangement and a Standing Offer, TIER 1. _
+_In the TSPS procurement vehicle, we hold both a Supply Arrangement and a Standing Offer, TIER 1.
+_

+* **ProServices
-**•	ProServices**
+  **

 APPLICATION SERVICES STREAM